gatsbyjs/gatsby/docs/blog/2018-09-07-gatsby-values/index.md

 ---
-title: What kind of company will we be?
-A look at Gatsby’s mission and values.
+title: What Kind of Company Will We Be?
+A Look at Gatsby’s Mission and Values
 author: Jason Lengstorf
 date: 2018-09-07
 image: images/values-whiteboard.jpg